-At this stage of the planning process, it could be relevant to start by listing the noise criteria that have to be taken into account in the actual project (see Section 3.2).
-This can either entail limit values for noise that must not be exceeded or guidelines that are not mandatory to follow but that might secure a final project which results in better urban environment and living conditions around the new road if followed to some extent.
+At this stage of the planning process, it may be relevant to start by listing the noise criteria that have to be taken into consideration in the actual project (refer to Section 3.2).
+This can either entail limit values for noise that must not be exceeded or guidelines that are optional to follow but that may secure a final project which results in an improved urban environment and living conditions surrounding the new road, if followed to some extent.
 By having noise high on the agenda in the planning process, it will sometimes be possible to choose solutions which can reduce noise without resulting in high extra costs to the total road project.
-This could be called intelligent and cost-effective noise abatement.
+This could be called intelligent and cost-effective noise abatement management.

-Depending on the actual land use on the areas adjacent to a new or enlarged road, guidelines and limit values for noise could apply to one or more of the listed types of land use, as follows:
+Depending on the actual land use of the areas adjacent to a new or enlarged road, guidelines and limit values for noise could apply to one or more of the listed types of land use, as follows:

-- 1. Residential areas: - 2.
-Areas used for offices and business: - 3.
-Urban areas with institutions like kindergartens, schools, hospitals and so on; - 4.
-Areas with summerhouses and other tourist facilities like hotels and campgrounds; - 5.
+- 1. Residential areas; - 2.
+Areas used for offices and business; - 3.
+Urban areas with institutions such as kindergartens, schools, hospitals, etc.; - 4.
+Areas with summerhouses and other tourist facilities such as hotels and campgrounds; - 5.
 Recreational areas, parks and allotment gardens; and - 6.
 Rural areas that are defined as special silent areas.

-Which of the above listed areas for noise considerations that are relevant in an actual road project will depend on the actual geography and land use and planned future changes in land use.
+The areas for noise considerations that are relevant in a specific road project will depend on the actual geography and land use and planned future changes in land use.

-Limit values and guidelines will often be defined and fixed in earlier stages of the project, for example, in the EIA procedure, in the parliament's or another legal institution's (regional or municipal council) decision on the road project or in general national guidelines for noise.
+Limit values and guidelines will often be defined and fixed in earlier stages of the project, e.g. in the EIA procedure, in the parliament's or another legal institution's (regional or municipal council) decision on the road project or in general national guidelines for noise.

 If limit values and guidelines for noise have not been defined previously in the planning process, it can be suggested that this be done at this stage of the project where detailed planning is performed.
 In this way, the planning project will identify some goals and guidelines for noise which have to be integrated into the process of planning the road project.
 This can ensure that noise will be kept on the agenda throughout the working process of the design and engineering phase.
-There might be approval procedures to follow in a given project when defining criteria for noise at this stage of the planning.
+There may be approval procedures to follow in a given project when defining criteria for noise at this stage of the planning.